edwint88/dotfiles/vim/README.md

 	(better :set his is) | :set nois\
 :set number - shows numbers\
 :set mouse=a -enable mouse

+# Window

+Ctrl W + Ctrl W - to jump to another window vsp nameFile - open the file in a vertical split window

 # Plugins
 (remaped leader from \\ to ,)